Six Swedish Horror Movies To BingeOctober 30, 2017

 But, Sweden’s movie scene has quite a bit to offer, too.
 Is it the country’s freezing, secluded Lapland region or the long, dark winter nights that make Sweden a perfect setting for any horror film?
 There’s only one way to find out.

-Here are six Swedish horror movies to binge-watch this Halloween.
+Here are six Swedish horror movies to binge-watch.

 “Let the Right One In”

 A story of love and friendship, social isolation and of course, vampires.
 This critically-acclaimed Swedish horror/romance is based on the bestselling novel of the same name.
 Kåre Hedebrant stars as Oskar, a lonely 12-year-old boy who befriends what he thinks is a young girl.
 Throughout the film the two develop a relationship and Oskar learns his new friend’s true identity and thirst for blood.

 Directed by Anders Jacobsson, this gory and satirical horror/comedy is about a film editor who goes insane from being exposed to all the violent footage he is tasked with cutting from slasher films.
 If you like a good throwback and a lot of gore, you’re sure to enjoy “Evil Ed.”

 “Hour of the Wolf”

 Directed by Ingmar Bergman, this thriller once was ranked as one of the greatest films ever made by the British Film Institute.
 The story takes place on a remote Scandinavian island where a young couple go to rest after the husband (played by Max von Sydow) experiences some emotional trauma.
 Von Sydow’s character experiences a series of eerie encounters, sleepless nights and a psychological breakdown thought to be caused by the “hour of the wolf.”